structurizr/export/src/main/java/com/structurizr/export/plantuml/README.md

 - `plantuml.sequenceDiagram`: `true` to generate a UML sequence diagram, `false` (default) to generate a collaboration diagram (dynamic views only).
 - `plantuml.animation`: `true` to generate one PlantUML diagram definition per animation frame, `false` (default) to ignore animations.

+The following properties can be set on element styles, which can be used to further customise the styling of diagrams too.

+- `plantuml.shadow`: whether a shadow should be added to the element (default `false`).

 ## C4PlantUMLExporter

 This exporter generates C4-PlantUML diagram definitions.
 The following view types are supported: